Loop-induced direct detection signatures from CP-violating scalar mediators: Introduction

 \section{Introduction}

 Experiments aiming to directly detect the interactions of dark matter (DM) particles in underground laboratories have made tremendous progress over the past decades and place some of the strongest bounds on the parameter space of many DM models~\cite{Cushman:2013zza}.
-Indeed, these experiments have become so sensitive that they can constrain even DM models where standard spin-independent and spin-dependent interactions are absent at leading order~\cite{Xia:2018qgs}.
-As a result there has been a rapidly growing interest in DM models with momentum- or velocity-dependent interactions, which can be described by a general effective field theory (EFT) in the non-relativistic limit~\cite{Fitzpatrick:2012ix,Anand:2013yka,Catena:2014uqa,Gresham:2014vja,Catena:2014epa,Gluscevic:2015sqa,Dent:2015zpa,Kahlhoefer:2016eds,Bishara:2016hek,Edwards:2018lsl}.
-In these models it becomes essential to include loop effects, which may reintroduce spin-independent interactions and thereby substantially boost the expected event rates~\cite{Haisch:2013uaa,Crivellin:2014qxa,Crivellin:2014gpa,DEramo:2016gos,Bishara:2018vix}.
+Indeed, these experiments have become so sensitive that they can be relevant even for DM models where the leading order interactions are momentum- or velocity-suppressed~\cite{Xia:2018qgs}.
+As a result there has been a rapidly growing interest in the general effective field theory (EFT) of non-relativistic interactions between DM and nuclei~\cite{Fitzpatrick:2012ix,Anand:2013yka,Catena:2014uqa,Gresham:2014vja,Catena:2014epa,Gluscevic:2015sqa,Dent:2015zpa,Kahlhoefer:2016eds,Bishara:2016hek,Edwards:2018lsl}.
+In these models it becomes essential to include loop effects, which may reintroduce spin-independent interactions and thereby substantially boost the expected event rates~\cite{Haisch:2013uaa,Crivellin:2014qxa,Crivellin:2014gpa,DEramo:2016gos,Bishara:2018vix,Ghorbani:2018pjh,Yepes:2018zkk}.